A Primer

 My father pulled a card out and handed it to me.
 “You got this in the mail today.”

-I was waiting for a terrible shoe to drop.
+I was waiting for something terrible to happen.

 “There’s a mistake on there, and I thought you ought to know so you can fix it.”